These settings control behaviours related to Volumator itself and it's behaviour.

 Volumator has a lot of variables and even more that aren't user-facing.
 To make your life easier, the user-facing variables are stored in a data asset.
 This makes it super easy for you to change the defaults without having to dig into the overwhelming Volumator widget.

-The Data Asset is called 'DA_Volmator_Defaults'.
+The Data Asset is called 'DA_Volmator__Defaults'.
 When Volumator opens, it copies the variables from the data asset on to it's local variables.
 So if you want to change the defaults, simply change them in the data asset.

-You can easily find the data asset in the Widget Settings of Volumator
+You can easily find the data asset in the Widget Settings of Volumator.

 On the left you can see some of the contents of the data asset.
 Update this data and the next time you open Unreal, Volumator will be set to these values.